Tokyo Godfathers: Production

 During the production of Millennium Actress, a producer from Madhouse asked Kon if he had any plans for his next film.
 After completing the film, Kon took two months to write and submit a brief proposal, which was immediately accepted by Madhouse.

 The original story and screenplay were written by director Satoshi Kon, and co-written by Keiko Nobumoto, known as the screenwriter of the TV drama series Hakusen Nagashi and the TV anime Cowboy Bebop, and the creator of the TV anime Wolf's Rain.

-Kon had previously asked Nobumoto to write the script for Perfect Blue, but she was turned down at that time, citing her busy schedule.
+Kon had previously asked Nobumoto to write the script for Perfect Blue, but she turned him down, citing her busy schedule.

-The animation director was Kenichi Konishi, who had worked on My Neighbors the Yamadas while at Studio Ghibli, and the Studio director was Shogo Furuya.
+The animation director was Ken'ichi Konishi, who had worked on My Neighbors the Yamadas while at Studio Ghibli, and the Studio director was Shōgo Furuya.

 While the previous two works focused on the progression of the story, this work prioritized the theatricality of the characters and their presence above all else in both the scenario and storyboarding.

 Although the story and theatrics are quite comical in appearance, the film was created not to return to the old-fashioned manga interpretation, but to aim for a manga interpretation that lies ahead after going through real-oriented animation.

 The film was produced in digital technology, and all of Kon's subsequent works are digital animation.

 Themes

-The motif of Tokyo Godfathers is "coincidence" and "family," and the rough plot is about "three main characters who are not related by blood but live together as if they were a real family, and through a miraculous coincidence triggered by a baby, each of them recovers the connection with their original family that they have lost.
+The motif of Tokyo Godfathers is "coincidence" and "family", and the rough plot is about "three main characters who are not related by blood but live together as if they were a real family, and through a miraculous coincidence triggered by a baby, each of them recovers the connection with their original family that they have lost".

-Tokyo Godfathers does not adopt an overt "mixing of fiction and reality" motif, but a careful look reveals that the relationship between "fiction and reality" is conscious in this film as well.
+Tokyo Godfathers does not adopt an overt "mixing of fiction and reality" motif, but a careful look reveals a concern with the relationship between "fiction and reality".

 What Kon was conscious of in his direction was "meaningful coincidence", in other words, to create a chain of miraculous events to move the story forward.